splunk/public-o11y-docs/gdi/monitors-monitoring/cadvisor.rst

 because many Kubernetes nodes do not expose cAdvisor on a network port, even though they are running it within Kubelet.

 In some managed Kubernetes environments, such as Amazon EKS, you cannot directly access cAdvisor metrics due to the cluster provider's design choices to enhance security and control.
-Instead, when exposed through the Kubernetes proxy metric server, you can access these metrics, but a specific configuration is required to collect them.
+Instead, these metrics are exposed through the Kubernetes proxy metric server and require a specific configuration to collect them.
 For example, in Amazon EKS, the kubeletstats receiver cannot directly collect cAdvisor metrics.

 To address this limitation, you are recommended to use the :ref:`Prometheus receiver <prometheus_receiver>` to scrape